Dubai-bound AI flight returns to Chennai due to technical reasons | Business

 The flight carrying 172 passengers and seven crew members, departed from here in the evening and was air bound for sometime, before it returned to the city.

-An Air India spokesperson said the flight came back due to technical reasons.
+An Air India spokesperson said the flight came back due to technical reasons but left for its destination later.

+''Air India accords top priority to safety.
+The moment some technical issue was suspected, the pilot asked for a priority landing.
+The same aircraft took off after necessary checks at 21.11 hrs,'' the spokesperson added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)